Use enhanced lists

 Apply and create views

-1. Click the Views dropdown and select New view.
+1. Click the Views dropdown and select an existing view to apply it to the list

-2. Enter a name for the view, and click Create.
+2. (Conditional) For adding a new view, enter a name for the view, then click Create.

 3. (Optional) Hide, show, or rearrange the columns.
 For more information, see Customize columns in an enhanced list.

-4. (Optional) Filter and group the list items.
-For more information, see Filter and group items in an enhanced list.
+4. (Optional) Filter the list.
+For more information, see Filter items in an enhanced list.

 1. Click Filter above the list.